Journalism and Mass Communication Major

 Disciplinary Honors in Journalism and Mass Communication

-Disciplinary Honors may be given to a JMC major who upon graduation has met the following requirements:
+Disciplinary Honors may be given to a JMC major who upon graduation has

-- has achieved a grade point average of at least 3.5 in the JMC major
+- achieved a GPA-in-major of at least 3.50;

 The final decision to award honors rests with the panel.